antmd/MailPluginManager/README.markdown

 #### Common Pieces

+* Keep Sparkle Bundle Delegate and use notifications to let parts know what to do
 * Determining relevant info about system
 * Load historicalUUIDs file from remote server on launch (MBM & MBT)
 * Use synchronized file features in Lion when we can for historicalUUIDs